Olympics on United States television: CBS

 As for the Winter Games, CBS had a similar sweep of coverage in the U.S. during the decade; it showed all three contests (1992, 1994, and 1998).
 The 1994 Games saw the nights with the highest ratings in the history of American Olympic telecasts, as a result of the scandal in which associates of Tonya Harding attacked Nancy Kerrigan and the media frenzy that followed, as well as Dan Jansen's speed skating gold medal win.
 The short program on February 23 is, As of 2008, the sixth-highest rated primetime TV program in American history.
 It had a rating of 48.5 and a share of 64.
 The long program two days later had a rating of 44.1 and another 64 share; it ranks 32nd.
-Each telecast had a different primetime host(s): Paula Zahn and Tim McCarver in 1992, Greg Gumbel in 1994, and Jim Nantz in 1998.
+Each telecast had a different primetime host(s): Paula Zahn and Tim McCarver cohosted in 1992, Greg Gumbel in 1994, and Jim Nantz in 1998.

 As with NBC, CBS decided that it needed help to defray the increasing costs of broadcast rights.
 CBS's Winter Games coverage was shared with TNT, which aired events under the promotional slogan "The ultimate daytime drama."
 Nick Charles and Fred Hickman hosted the coverage from Turner's Atlanta studios in 1992 and 1994, while Jim Lampley was the host in 1998.
 While CBS had the top choice of events and had their own feed, TNT had to do with the world feed and aired their own events which was some sports CBS would not touch including curling in 1998.